 What is SWOT analysis?

-SWOT analysis is a method of analysis that splits factors up into four parts: strengths, weaknesses, opportunities and threats.
+SWOT analysis splits factors up into four parts: strengths, weaknesses, opportunities and threats.
 Strengths and weaknesses indicate “internal” factors, controlled by the makers of the decision, and opportunities and threats are “external” factors, outside of an individual or company's control.

 Let's say you're an e-commerce app that helps people sell clothes and accessories that's thinking about adding some sort of social feature — what would the strengths, weaknesses, opportunities and threats look like for you as a company?